The Industrial Pioneer

-The Industrial Pioneer was a monthly publication of the Industrial Workers of the World (IWW).
-It was published in Chicago by the general executive board of the IWW from 1921 to 1926, under various editors.
-The precursor of the Industrial Pioneer was the One Big Union Monthly.
+The Industrial Pioneer was a monthly publication of the Industrial Workers of the World (IWW) from 1921 to 1926.
+It was published in Chicago by the general executive board of the IWW, under various editors.
+The precursor of the Industrial Pioneer was The One Big Union Monthly.

 The editor of One Big Union Monthly, John Sandgren, used his position to wage war on the Communists in the IWW.
 When his editorials became too sectarian, the IWW replaced him as editor in 1931, and changed the name of the publication to the Industrial Pioneer.
 The new editor was a Communist, however, and this alienated the non-Communist majority of IWW members.
 He was removed as editor in 1922.

 By the end of 1923, the IWW publications Industrial Pioneer and Industrial Worker were both nearly bankrupt.
 An organizer with experience in the Oklahoma oil fields, Frank Gallagher, became business manager for both.
 The Industrial Pioneer lived on, but after the 1924 split in the IWW, the union's decline as an actual labor organization is visible in the Industrial Pioneer, which became more purely educational and historical in flavor.

-In the words of IWW historian Melvyn Dubofsky, the Industrial Pioneer is “one of the finest examples of the poetry, prose, fiction, art, and socioeconomic analysis produced in America’s past by self-educated working-class radicals.”
-The Industrial Pioneer reflected the strong influence of Marxism within the IWW, as well as an activist emphasis on workers’ emancipation through control of industry.
-One academic article that refers to the Industrial Pioneer describes this intellectual culture of the IWW using the library of John Edwin Peterson, a rank-and-file Wobblie: “Articles on the economic and technological development of the modern railway industry in the Industrial Pioneer were studied along with Pullman production manuals for the day when workers like Peterson would take over production.”
+In the words of IWW historian Melvyn Dubofsky, the Industrial Pioneer is "one of the finest examples of the poetry, prose, fiction, art, and socioeconomic analysis produced in America's past by self-educated working-class radicals."
+The Industrial Pioneer reflected the strong influence of Marxism within the IWW, as well as an activist emphasis on workers' emancipation through control of industry.
+One academic article that refers to the Industrial Pioneer describes this intellectual culture of the IWW using the library of John Edwin Peterson, a rank-and-file Wobblie: "Articles on the economic and technological development of the modern railway industry in the Industrial Pioneer were studied along with Pullman production manuals for the day when workers like Peterson would take over production."
 This focus on analyzing the nuts and bolts of capitalist industry went hand in hand with a desire to eliminate the wastefulness endemic to capitalism.
 In 1920, the IWW created the Bureau of Industrial Research to address such issues, in part due to the influence of the technocratic ideas of Howard Scott.
 In 1921, a series of articles by or about the Bureau appeared in the Industrial Pioneer.